-Rutgers School of Nursing students can find contact information and help with everything from registration and course progression to clinical requirements and prerequisites.
+Rutgers School of Nursing Specialty Directors can help with everything from registration and course progression to clinical requirements and prerequisites.

 Navigating Rutgers can be even more of a challenge if English is not your first language.
 International students can get support and brush up their language skills through the Program in American Language Studies.

 Vying for nationally competitive fellowships such as the Fulbright, Goldwater, and Gates Cambridge is a demanding and exacting experience.
 The Office of Distinguished Fellowships offers intensive one-on-one guidance to students in all stages of the application and competition process.

 In a tough class or need help sharpening skills or deepening understanding?
 Take advantage of learning centers and other services that can help keep you sailing smoothly through your coursework.

 Rutgers' research librarians have a wide range of expertise across disciplines and can help you with sources, methods, tips, and techniques that will help make your research experience productive and fun.
 They provide walk-in assistance, individual research consultations by appointment, and assistance by telephone, by a regularly scheduled chat service, and through the Ask a Librarian email service.

 Rutgers–New Brunswick’s four learning centers help you develop the skills and approaches to succeed in your coursework.
 Services include academic coaching, study groups, peer tutoring, skills workshops, final exam reviews, and technology-based learning programs.